coder/docs/admin/environment-management/cvms.md

 ### Azure Kubernetes Service

-Azure defaults to the correct Ubuntu node base image as-of Kubernetes version 1.18 so when creating your cluster, use `--kubernetes-version` of than `1.18.x` or newer.
+Azure defaults to the correct Ubuntu node base image as of Kubernetes version 1.18 so when creating your cluster, use `--kubernetes-version` of than `1.18.x` or newer.

+If you're using Kubernetes version 1.18, Azure defaults to the correct Ubuntu node base image.
+So, when creating your cluster, set `--kubernetes-version` to `1.18.x` or newer for CVMs.

 ### Amazon Web Services w/ EKS